jehiel1311/gymapp/README.md

 ## Frontend build

 The compiled React app lives under `client/dist` after running the build command.
-The FastAPI server automatically serves files from this directory.
+If you run the legacy FastAPI server, it will automatically serve files from this directory.

 If you modify the React code under `client/`, rebuild with: